vnali/craft-asset-indexes-extra-docs/README.md

 `Item Type`
 Specify which item you want to create by this asset indexes option (Entry, Product, Digital Product).
  - Based on the selected item, there are sub-items that you should select.
-For example, after selecting 'entry', the fields for section, entry type, and sites appear.
+For example, after selecting 'Entry', the sub-fields for section, entry type, and sites appear.
   - Only structure and channel sections can be selected.
 (User should have access to viewEntries for the permission).
-  - sites menu only appear for sections with custom propagation method.
+  - Sites menu only appear for sections with custom propagation method.
+  - You can't edit item type for this option later if there is a log record referring to the this created option.

 `Field Mapping`
 If you want to use an indexed asset on a created item, specify the custom field for this asset.